NHOrus/srwq-compilation/episode-24.md

 "A location in China, ma'am.
 Some kind of Archeological dig, apparently."

 "Hrm...maybe we're not the only ones finding buried treasure..."
-Anonymous Mk-II Tue 23 Feb 2010 08:27:00 No.4578860 Report
->>4578839
->>juergen
-GODDAMMIT I HATE THAT FAGGOT
-i hope our dear frilly dressed maniac kills him like the bitch he is Anonymous Tue 23 Feb 2010 08:27:30 No.4578861  Report Who's side is she actually on?
-Are we even going to be allowed to keep any of the stuff that we're going to be (the only one) fighting for?

-Also AFAIK in SRWR

-Duminas made Despinis, in SRWQ Despinis made Dumi.
-Zeta Zaku Tue 23 Feb 2010 08:28:00 No.4578874 Report
->>4578839
->Hellgate.
-I knew it.
-Also

->Juergen
->ODE System
->new units
->Sphere
->possible Choukijin

-Goddamnit Dumi, what have you dragged us into.
-Anonymous Tue 23 Feb 2010 08:29:00 No.4578884 Report
- Quoted By: >>4578938
->>4578088

-Who's side is she actually on?
-Are we even going to be allowed to keep any of the stuff that we're going to be (the only one) fighting for?

-Some things we might want to be more worried about.

-Also AFAIK in SRWR

-Duminas made Despinis, in SRWQ Despinis made Dumi.
-Anonymous Mk-II Tue 23 Feb 2010 08:36:00 No.4578938 Report
->>4578884
-holy shit!
-but still lets play along with them and if they try something funny and/or suspicious kill em all without hesitation or remorse.
-Anonymous Tue 23 Feb 2010 08:41:00 No.4578982 Report
->>4578839
-Well this is going to suck.
-Sciencegar Sciencebolt Tue 23 Feb 2010 09:19:00 No.4579202 Report
- Quoted By: >>4579210
+---

 The Asteroid is massive, easily bigger than any space colony, and is made of ominous red stone.
 From certain angles, the craters catch the light in such a way as to make a skull face.
 It's not inviting.

-Well, we're here.
+*Well, we're here.
 No sign of any activity, except a raised heat signature.
-It seems the factory is deep inside the rock, to mask all its emissions.
+It seems the factory is deep inside the rock, to mask all its emissions.*

 "Any sign of defense turrets, missiles or the like?"

-None, although some could be hidden in the shade.
+*None, although some could be hidden in the shade.*

 "And are we just meant to drill through the rock?"

-We could, but there must be access points somewhere.
-I'd suggest checking around the southern area, the part that looks like the skulls teeth.
+*We could, but there must be access points somewhere.
+I'd suggest checking around the southern area, the part that looks like the skulls teeth.*

 "Woah.
 I thought I was just imagining the skull..."

-HOW DO YOU WANT TO DO THIS?
-SEARCH FOR ENTRANCE, BASH YOUR WAY IN, OR SOMETHING ELSE?
-Jesus Yamato Tue 23 Feb 2010 09:20:00 No.4579210 Report
->>4579202
->SOMETHING ELSE?

-Play Vestige and tell them to stop fighting while blowing up all of their weapons because Cagalli is crying!
-Anonymous Tue 23 Feb 2010 09:35:00 No.4579291 Report
- Search for an opening, I suppose.
-We want to save all our strength just in case Dumi is wrong and there is something horrible waiting for us inside.
-View SameGoogleiqdbSauceNAO bartool.png,  130KiB, 238x373

-Sciencegar Sciencebolt Tue 23 Feb 2010 09:49:00 No.4579366 Report
- Quoted By: >>4579383
+---

 You mount up and fly over to the asteroid on minimal thrust.
 The surface is pockmarked and cavernous, and theres a lot of it.
 Eventually though, you see a glint of metal, and sure enough, it looks like some sort of landing bay.
-Unfortunately, two of these things appear to be guarding it.
+Unfortunately, two Bartools appear to be guarding it.

-Well, this is unexpected..
+*Well, this is unexpected...*

 "What the heck are they?"

 Passive scans imply they're some form of drones, no pilots.
 Lightly armed and armored, but built for mobility.
 Without a pilot to hold them back, they could be quite manuverable, assuming their AI systems are competent.

-WHAT WILL KATINA DO?
-Anonymous Tue 23 Feb 2010 09:51:00 No.4579383 Report
->>4579366
-Oh...fuck.

-Make sure not to pull out any, ANY of our decent attacks yet, just use enough to take them down.
-Gamlin !Xb1uRYUg66 Tue 23 Feb 2010 09:51:00 No.4579384 Report
- Quoted By: >>4579437
->>4580259
- At this point trying to make comm contact would be best.

-Broadcast a short range hail on all channels.

-"DUMI TOLD ME THAT YOU GUYS WOULD GIVE USE SOME SUPER BAD ASS WEAPONS!
-AND I WANNA USE EM TO KICK GOOEY EFA ASS!!!"
-Jerid Messa !!AbDOcayw4O/ Tue 23 Feb 2010 09:51:00 No.4579385 Report
- I sure hope those are Mirongas.
-Lets try to disable them, we can bring one back for Russel or Arado.
-Anonymous Tue 23 Feb 2010 09:52:00 No.4579393 Report
->Bartools

-Fuuuuuuuuuuuuck

-I dunno, let someone else who is more awake decide.
-Anonymous Tue 23 Feb 2010 09:58:00 No.4579423 Report
- The only solution I see is the Black Mage solution.

-Probably best for someone else to come up with a plan.
-View SameGoogleiqdbSauceNAO nanoha.jpg,  68KiB, 510x536

-Anonymous Tue 23 Feb 2010 10:00:00 No.4579437 Report
- Quoted By: >>4580259
->>4579384
-Concur.
-Lets avoid fighting while we can.
-Maybe Dumi can befriend them?

-If that fails, we can always Befriend them.
-Pic related.
-Anonymous Tue 23 Feb 2010 10:00:00 No.4579442 Report
- Try to contact them while moving closer.
-Katina doesn't know they're a hivemind yet, so contacting them would seem to be the reasonable option.
-Is Dumi around?
-Anonymous Tue 23 Feb 2010 10:02:00 No.4579457 Report
- Quoted By: >>4579594
- Just going off on an unrelated tangent here, but can the Machine Cells rapidly alter the RaiOh's structure?
-Because I just got an idea for a new attack.

-MUGEN PUNCH!
-INTO THE MOON!
-Anonymous Tue 23 Feb 2010 10:23:00 No.4579594 Report
- Quoted By: >>4579624
->>4579457
-Yeah, we haven't gotten any new weaponry yet, have we?

-When are those changes going to show up?
-Anonymous Tue 23 Feb 2010 10:29:00 No.4579624 Report
- Quoted By: >>4579663
->>4579666
->>4579671
->>4580151
->>4579594
-POSSIBLE NEW WEAPONS THANKS TO M.CELLS

-1.Mugen Punch/Kick
-2.Rocket Punch
-3.Scarf Sword (Behaves like Van's sword in GUNxSWORD) 4.Growing extra arms to PUNCH THE FUCK OUT OF SHIT 5.Gomu Gomu no....
-Rick Dominated Tue 23 Feb 2010 10:37:00 No.4579663 Report
->>4579624
->3.Scarf Sword (Behaves like Van's sword in GUNxSWORD) Oh...My...God.
-This must happen, Sweet Jesus Yamato this has to happen.

-Anyway, boost forward, grab both Mirongas and smash them together!
-Anonymous Tue 23 Feb 2010 10:37:00 No.4579666 Report
- Quoted By: >>4580151
->>4579624
-Also more Rider-esque powers.
-FORM CHANGES!
-Anonymous Tue 23 Feb 2010 10:38:00 No.4579671 Report
- Quoted By: >>4579693
->>4579624
-Penis?
-Raioh grows a penis that is as long and big as the Kurogane and rams the opponent with said penis?
-View SameGoogleiqdbSauceNAO awesomeface.png,  34KiB, 336x336

-Anonymous Tue 23 Feb 2010 10:41:00 No.4579693 Report
->>4579671
-Anonymous Tue 23 Feb 2010 12:12:00 No.4580090 Report
- Quoted By: >>4580121
->>4580124
- GREAT!
-Anonymous Tue 23 Feb 2010 12:15:00 No.4580098 Report
- Quoted By: >>4580121
->>4580124
- I'll grab my stuff!
-Anonymous Tue 23 Feb 2010 12:23:00 No.4580121 Report
->>4580090
->>4580098
-...
-Goddamn it why did you have to go there...?
-Anonymous Tue 23 Feb 2010 12:24:00 No.4580124 Report
->>4580090
->>4580098
-...I don't get it.
-Anonymous Tue 23 Feb 2010 12:27:00 No.4580131 Report
- THERE IS NO TIME, YOUR SWORD IS ENOUGH.
-Anonymous Tue 23 Feb 2010 12:33:00 No.4580151 Report
- Quoted By: >>4580245
->>4579624
->3.Scarf Sword (Behaves like Van's sword in GUNxSWORD)
->Transforming scarf
->>4579666
->FORM CHANGES!
-COVER ENTIRE MECHA IN TRANSFORMING SCARF THAT CAN BECOME DRILLS AdviceSimon.jpg
-BECOME KAMEN RIDER GURREN LAGANN
-Anonymous Tue 23 Feb 2010 13:08:00 No.4580245 Report
- Quoted By: >>4580249
->>4580151
-You mean kamen rider G.
-Anonymous Tue 23 Feb 2010 13:10:00 No.4580249 Report
->>4580245
-That's only if we keep a large stock of wine in the cockpit.

-...Which we might just do.
-Anonymous Tue 23 Feb 2010 13:16:00 No.4580259 Report
- Quoted By: >>4580278
->>4579437
->>4579384
-This.
-Since Dumi is a 1337 hack3r let him hack their AI so that they see us as friendlies so that we may loot the place without any fighting.

-Is there any way to get Juergens to our side?
-It seems that he is trying to get the scorpion sphere which is the power source of Ryuko-o.
-Anonymous Tue 23 Feb 2010 13:22:00 No.4580278 Report
->>4580259
-This.
-Having the SM-verse Ryukoo on our side would be awesome.
-Stealthyboy !fchRKomfls Tue 23 Feb 2010 16:24:00 No.4580683 Report
- I say we try to avoid fighting the Bartools if possible.
-Are there any Shadow Mirror codes we can broadcast as a sort of IFF?
-Anonymous Tue 23 Feb 2010 18:42:00 No.4581110 Report
- What are you doing on page 4 SRQ?

-...Unless you're autosagan.
-Again.
-Sciencegar Sciencebolt Tue 23 Feb 2010 18:55:00 No.4581155 Report
- Quoted By: >>4581170
->>4581185
 "Well, if they're AIs, does that mean you can hack them?
 Make it so they see us as friendlies?"

-Good idea.
-I'll just....Ugh....What...
+*Good idea.
+I'll just...
+Ugh...
+What...*

 "Dumi?"

 Rainbow lights suddenly appear on the foreheads of the drones, and they turn to face your hiding spot.

-There are hundreds of them, all linked together....And they're using my systems as a base.
+*There are hundreds of them, all linked together...
+And they're using my systems as a base.
 How?
-HOW?!?!
+HOW?!?!*

 "Dumi, what the hell is going on?!?!" you shout as the DGG-04 starts to spasm underneath your mech.

-Tis, Lalia, Despinis, help me!!!
-IN THE NAME OF THE CREATOR HELP ME!!!!
+*Tis, Lalia, Despinis, help me!!!
+IN THE NAME OF THE CREATOR HELP ME!!!!*

 The drones are flying towards you, arms outstretched, and its obvious they're going to grab Dumi.
 Your sensors indicate that more have just become active in the landing bay.